© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Allerston lime kilns is a scheduled monument protected by Historic England under reference 1021084.
 View the official record →

-Allerston lime kilns is a group of historic industrial structures located in North Yorkshire.
+Allerston lime kilns are a group of stone structures located in North Yorkshire that date from the post-medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021084.

 Allerston lime kilns is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021084.